Thursday, February 18, 2021

 It appears that the problem may be at least partly resolved by using a bone-strengthening agent (like Xgeva or Zometa).
 When they looked at the subgroup who had taken bone-strengthening agents, 15% of those taking Xofigo+Zytiga vs 7% of those taking Zytiga-only experienced a fracture.
 So, even though Zometa or Xgeva reduced the fracture rates by about half in both arms, the fracture rate was still twice as high among those taking the combination.

-The combination of Xtandi and Xofigo is being tried in the EORTC1333/PEACE 3 trial, which is still recruiting.
+The combination of Xtandi and Xofigo is being tried in the EORTC1333/PEACE 3 trial.
 Because of the problems with the ERA 223 trial, they sent out a safety alert to assure that everyone in both arms was also getting a bone-strengthening agent.
 Bertrand Tombal (updated at 1 1/2 yrs) reported that skeletal events so far occurred in:

 • 46% of men taking Xofigo and Xtandi without a bone-strengthening agent